Safe and Sound Protocol (SSP)

 4. Can SSP be done virtually?

 Yes!
 SSP can absolutely be done virtually.
-You’ll need over the ear headphones (not earbuds), a quiet space, and a willingness to pause and check in with yourself.
+You’ll need over the ear, wireless headphones (not earbuds), a quiet space, and a willingness to pause and check in with yourself.
 I’ll guide you through the process via video, just like I would in person, and we’ll move at a pace that works for you.

-Safe & Sound Protocol in Ashburn, VA
+Safe & Sound Protocol (SSP) in Ashburn, VA

 44075 Pipeline Plaza, #300